iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ![Element and Model Modeling Building](./media/physical-hierarchy-organization-building-model.png)

 ## ModelAffinity Custom Attribute
-While strong-typing is not used, there is still a desire to provide validation of the organization of data in a `PhysicalModel` hierarchy.
-To run this validation the software must be able to determine the appropriate `Model` to contain each `Element`.
+While strong-typing is not used, there is still a desire to provide validation of the organization of the data in a `PhysicalModel` hierarchy.
+To run this validation the software must be able to determine which `Model`s are appropriate containers for each `Element`.
 This is determined through the `ModelAffinity` custom attribute.

 The `ModelAffinity` custom attribute can be applied to any `PhysicalElement` subclass.
 It declares for the class:
- - Which `Element`'s breakdown `Model`s this `Element` has an affinity for (multiple can be declared).
+ - Which `Element`s' breakdown `Model`s this `Element` has an affinity for (multiple can be declared).
  - The strength of that affinity.
  - The rationale for the affinity.